 What risks are associated with Botox?

 Botox is a very safe treatment with few risks and complications.
 However, Botox should not be used in individuals who are pregnant or nursing.
 It should also not be combined with certain medications.
 Certain antibiotics, for instance, may increase the effect of Botox.
-For this reason it’s important to tell Dr. Batniji about any and all medications that you are currently taking.
-Botox also contains proteins which may trigger an immune response by your body.
+For this reason, it’s important to tell Dr. Batniji about any and all medications that you are currently taking.
+Botox also contains proteins that may trigger an immune response by your body.
 If this occurs, you may build up a tolerance to Botox and not be able to achieve the same results.

 For more questions, please read our Botox blog!